 Specify window length— Flag to specify window length

-When you select this check box, the length of the sliding window is equal to the value you specify through the Window length parameter.
+When you select this check box, the length of the sliding window is equal to the value you specify in Window length.
 When you clear this check box, the length of the sliding window is infinite.
-In this mode, the block determines the maximum of the current sample and all previous samples in the channel.
+In this mode, the block computes the RMS of the current sample and all the previous samples in the channel.

 Window length— Length of the sliding window